tobega/tailspin-v0/TailspinReference.md

 Integer
 * `$::asBytes` returns the minimal [bytes value](#bytes) that can represent the integer in twos complement notation.

+Measure
+* `$::raw` returns the magnitude of the measure without the unit.

 Bytes
 * `$::inverse` returns a bytes value with all ones turned to zeroes and all zeroes turned to ones.